National Lottery Heritage Fund Business Planning Consultant – top tips

 Close liaison with Activity Planner

-On Heritage Lottery Fund projects it is vital that the Business Plan and Activity Plan process are managed closely together.
-Strong market data is needed to determine priority audiences and then to carry out primary research to ascertain likely levels of future use by different market groups.
-The business plan must align closely with the Activity Plan for HLF purposes.
-It is important that full use is made of the activity programme during the early period of the project to market test a range of potential income generation uses and activities and lead to a sustainable operational model beyond the HLF grant funding period.
+On National Lottery Heritage Fund projects it is vital that the Business Plan and Activity Plan process are managed closely together.
+Strong market data is needed to determine priority audiences and there is a need to ascertain likely levels of future use by different market groups.
+The business plan must align closely with the Activity Plan.
+It is important that full use is made of the activity programme during the early period of the project to market test a range of potential activities and income generating opportunities and lead to a sustainable operational model beyond the National Lottery Heritage Fund grant funding period.

 Working effectively with Friends and Volunteers

 Volunteers and friends often play a key role in a broad range of heritage sites.
 It is important that the Friends Group or other volunteer body is fully integrated into the site management structure to ensure clear and smooth organisation and governance.
-This should also relate to the control of funds to ensure there are no conflicts over competing demands for the same operation.
 When preparing the business plan, the support in kind needs to be reflected accurately as part of the financial contribution to the project.

 Volunteers at the National Brewery Centre